-You can order a free CD from Canonical if you don't have a CD burner, or you have limited bandwidth or a slow connection.
+You can order a free CD from Canonical if the above method seems too hard, or you have limited bandwidth or a slow connection.
 There is no shipping cost or charge to order a CD.
-Simply visit http://shipit. ubuntu.com and choose to get a free CD-you will have to create an account for Launchpad but this is very simple and not time consuming at all.
-The CD usually takes about four weeks to ship depending on demand and your location, so if you need Ubuntu in a hurry, downloading the image file and burning it to a disc would be the best method.
+Simply visit www.ubuntu.com and choose to get a free CD-you will have to create an account but this is very simple and not time consuming at all.
+The CD usually takes about four weeks to ship, so if you need Ubuntu in a hurry, downloading it and burning it to a disc would be the best method.